 - The fire alarm has been activated and/or DPS has been notified (DPS contact info), and evacuation has begun,

 - The fire is small and contained,

-- You have the proper type of extinguisher, AND
+- You have the proper type of extinguisher for the material being burned, AND

 - Your escape route is not threatened in any way!

 No employee will ever be required to attempt to extinguish a fire, no matter the situation.
-Faculty, staff, and students are instructed NOT to try and extinguish a fire if they have any doubts about their ability to do so safely and to immediately evacuate the building.
+Faculty, staff, and students are instructed NOT to try and extinguish a fire if they have any doubts about their ability to do so safely.
+Instead, individuals should immediately evacuate the building.

 In accordance with University Regulation and Procedure Number 04.430, EH&S requires that faculty, staff, and students take a number of simple steps to reduce the risk of a fire:

 - Do not use candles, incense, and other open flames.